ED arrests RJD MP in money laundering case linked to fertiliser scam | Law-Order

 - India

-The Enforcement Directorate (ED) has arrested RJD Rajya Sabha MP Amarendra Dhari Singh in connection with a money laundering case probe linked to an alleged fertilizer scam, officials said on Thursday.
+The Enforcement Directorate (ED) has arrested RJD MP Amarendra Dhari Singh in connection with a money laundering case linked to an alleged fertiliser scam and payment of kickbacks to the tune of Rs 685 crore, officials said on Thursday.

-They said the Member of Parliament (MP) and businessman have been arrested under sections of the Prevention of Money Laundering Act (PMLA).
+The 61-year-old Rajya Sabha member and businessman was arrested under sections of the Prevention of Money Laundering Act (PMLA) from his residence in Defence Colony here, the officials said.

-The case pertains to an alleged fertilizer scam linked to the IFFCO and India Potash Limited (IPL), in which the CBI had registered a corruption case last month.
+The case relates to illegal commissions worth over Rs 685 crore allegedly given to the NRI sons of IFFCO Managing Director and CEO U S Awasthi and Indian Potash Ltd (IPL) Managing Director P S Gahlaut as well as others by overseas suppliers from 2007-14.
+This was done through transactions facilitated by AgustaWestland case VVIP choppers deal case accused Rajiv Saxena, officials said.

-Dhari is stated to be the senior vice president of a firm involved in the case, identified as Jyoti Trading Corporation.
+Dhari, who was sent to the Rajya Sabha by the Bihar-based party in March last year, is stated to be the senior vice president of a Dubai-based firm, Jyoti Trading Corporation, involved in the case, officials said.

+His role is under the ED scanner for laundering of funds and he will be further questioned after the agency seeks his custody from the court, they said.

+The ED case was filed after officials studied an FIR from the Central Bureau of Investigation, which raided at least a dozen locations last month in the matter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)